Manhasset Middle School

 A student must meet the criteria of one of the thirteen classifications defined by law in order to be classified as a special education student.
-The process of classification and placement are determined by the Committee on Special Education (CSE).
+The process of classification and placement is determined by the Committee on Special Education (CSE).
 (Note: For more information regarding this process, please refer to the IEP Information and Legislation sections of our website.)

-School Psychologist (Grades 7-9 CSE Students):
+School Psychologist (Grades 7-9):

-Dr. Holly Tricarico–267-7514 Ms. Robin Hofmann
+Dr. Holly Tricarico–267-7514

 School Psychologist (Educational Evaluations for Grades K-12 Students + St. Mary’s & Our Lady of Grace Students):

-Ms. Stephanie San Antonio–
+Ms. Stephanie San Antonio

 School Social Worker:

-Ms. Robin Hofmann — 267-7509
+Ms. Robyn Hoffmann — 267-7509